The Decline of Western Civilization

 The film had its debut in 1980 at a midnight showing at a Hollywood Boulevard theater.
 Hundreds of leather clad, Mohawk wearing punks turned out, enough to terrify local businesses and put the LAPD on high alert; it seemed that hundreds of riot control police were on the scene.
 As I stood across the street from the movie house, some punks began to randomly throw bottles, one crashed against a wall a few inches from my head.
 As I barreled into the street yelling expletives and seeking a settling of scores, the police moved in with their clubs swinging… yeah, opening night was a riot.

 In the aftermath, Police Chief Daryl Gates (1926-2010) sent Spheeris a letter “requesting” that she never show the film again in Los Angeles.
-Now the Academy of Motion Picture Arts and Sciences is screening The Decline of Western Civilization, and that ain’t no April Fools joke.
+In 2014 the Academy of Motion Picture Arts and Sciences had a special screening of The Decline of Western Civilization, and that ain’t no April Fools joke.
+In 2016 the US Library of Congress selected the film for preservation in the US National Film Registry for being culturally, historically, and aesthetically significant.

 Similar Posts